Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Video marketing is the use of video to support real business goals.
 At its core, it is about communication and clarity, not just posting content for visibility.

 It is not about chasing views or making videos just to say you have video.
 When video and marketing are aligned, video helps businesses explain what they do, show how things work, and guide people toward a decision.
+Following best practices in video marketing, such as optimizing videos for each stage of the buyer's journey, ensures your content is relevant and effective at every touchpoint.
 Over time, it becomes part of how companies educate prospects, support sales, and build confidence.

 A strong video marketing strategy connects each video to a specific purpose.
-That might mean using video content for marketing on a homepage to clarify a service, adding short videos to email outreach, or reinforcing a message through social media video marketing.
+That might mean using high video quality content for marketing on a homepage to clarify a service, adding short videos to email outreach, or reinforcing a message through social media video marketing.
+Leveraging user-generated content can further build trust and authenticity with your audience.

 Planning is what separates useful video from forgettable content.
 Every video should have a job.
 Once that job is clear, everything else becomes easier to decide.